Künstlersekretariat - Astrid Schoerke

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH

 Thomas Zehetmair has recorded most of the violin repertoire and many of his recordings have received multiple awards.
-These recordings include Bernd Alois Zimmermann’s Violin Concerto with the WDR Symphony Orchestra under Heinz Holliger (Diapason d’Or de l’Année 2009), the 24 Paganini Caprices (Best List Prize of the German Record Critics2009, Midem Classic Award 2010), a recording of Elgar’s Violin Concerto with the Hallé Orchestra Manchester under Sir Mark Elder (Gramophone Award 2010), as well as Mozart’s violin concertos with the Orchestra of the Eighteenth Century under Frans Brüggen, which is referred to as a reference recording.
+These recordings include Bernd Alois Zimmermann’s Violin Concerto with the WDR Symphony Orchestra under Heinz Holliger (Diapason d’Or de l’Année 2009), the 24 Paganini Caprices (Best List Prize of the German Record Critics 2009, Midem Classic Award 2010), a recording of Elgar’s Violin Concerto with the Hallé Orchestra Manchester under Sir Mark Elder (Gramophone Award 2010), as well as Mozart’s violin concertos with the Orchestra of the Eighteenth Century under Frans Brüggen, which is referred to as a reference recording.
 More recent recordings include the four Brahms symphonies and Bruckner’s Symphony No. 3 with the Musikkollegium Winterthur as well as J. S. Bach’s six solo sonatas and partitas.
-The New York Times named his Partita No. 2 as one of the “25 Best Classical Musial Tracks of 2019” and Die Zeit recommended the recording as “Best Music of the Year.”
+He has released several albums with the Stuttgart Chamber Orchestra on the orchestra’s own label with works ranging from Mozart, Schubert and Brahms to Bartok, Schönberg and Adams.
+Furthermore, the recording of Manto and Madrigals with his duo partner Ruth Killius was released in 2011 by ECM, presenting contemporary works for violin and viola.

 For his diverse artistic activities, Thomas Zehetmair has received the certificate of honor of the Prize of the German Record Critics and the Karl Böhm Interpretation Prize of the State of Styria, among many other accolades.
 He also holds honorary doctorates from the Liszt School of Music in Weimar and Newcastle University.

 The connection between poetry and music is for Tzimon Barto of utmost importance and meaning, both as a pianist and in his writings.
-This is also apparent in his musical interpretations: he takes an exceedingly personal and unconventional approach, captivating audiences with his zeal, exquisite sense of tonal color, subtle nuances and a superb technique.
+His musical interpretations are exceedingly personal and unconventional.
+They captivate audiences with his zeal, exquisite sense of tonal color, subtle nuances and superb technique.
 A colorful, surpassingly varied range of expressive elements from feather-light melodic lines to expressive chord series characterize his performance.

 As one of the foremost American pianists, Tzimon Barto celebrated his international breakthrough in the mid-1980’s when he performed at the Wiener Musikverein and the Salzburger Festspiele at the invitation of Herbert von Karajan.
 Tzimon Barto has performed with almost every major international orchestra and is a regular guest at the most renowned festivals.

-Highlights of previous seasons include his performances at La Scala Milan as well as his Brahms Piano Concerto No. 2 with the NHK Symphony Orchestra Tokyo, the Hong Kong Philharmonic and Konzerthausorchester Berlin.
 In 2016/17, as part of his residency with the SWR Symphony Orchestra, he played Ravel’s Piano Concerto on an extremely successful tour in Spain.
-As part of the Présences Festival 2019 in Paris, Tzimon Barto performed with the Orchestre National de France, playing Rihm’s Second Piano Concerto, a work dedicated to him and premiered in 2014 at the Salzburg Festival together with the Gustav Mahler Youth Orchestra under Christoph Eschenbach.
-After a major focus on the piano concertos by Brahms and Bartók, this season Gershwin’s Piano Concerto in F major is in the foreground.
+As part of the Présences Festival 2019 in Paris, Tzimon Barto performed with the Orchestre National de France, playing Rihm’s Second Piano Concerto.
+This work was dedicated to him and premiered in 2014 at the Salzburg Festival together with the Gustav Mahler Youth Orchestra under Christoph Eschenbach before being performed in many musical metropolisis like Berlin, Munich, Hamburg, Dresden, Cologne, Stockholm and Washington.

 Tzimon Barto’s extensive discography includes albums featuring works by Haydn, Rameau, Schubert, Tchaikovsky, Schumann and Brahms.
 His latest releases are dedicated to the Ives Concord Sonata, the Busoni version of Bach’s Goldberg Variations, as well as the Paganini Variations of Liszt, Brahms, Lutoslawski and Rachmaninov.
-The seldom heard Piano Concerto by Hans Pfitzner in E-flat major has been released in 2013 under the Dresdner Staatskapelle label conducted by Christian Thielemann.
+The rarely heard Piano Concerto by Hans Pfitzner in E-flat major has been released in 2013 under the Dresdner Staatskapelle label conducted by Christian Thielemann. naïve published both books of J. S. Bach’s The Well-Tempered Clavier digitally.
+And in autumn 2024 Capriccio wil release all three of Bartók’s Piano Concertos, recorded with the Deutsche Symphonieorchester Berlin under the baton of Christoph Eschenbach.

 Born and raised in Florida, Tzimon Barto received his first piano lessons from his grandmother at the age of five.
 He studied under the famous music-pedagogue and pianist Adele Marcus at the Juilliard School of Music in New York, where he won the Gina Bachauer Competition in two consecutive years.

-Any amendments or cuts need the consent of Künstlersekretariat Schoerke GmbH
+Amendments or edits need the consent of Künstlersekretariat Schoerke GmbH

 Till Fellner’s international career began in 1993 winning First Prize at the renowned Clara Haskil Competition in Vevey, Switzerland.
 Since then, he has been a sought-after guest with major orchestras and in the great music centers of Europe, USA and Japan as well as at numerous renowned festivals.